mzmine/mzmine_documentation/docs/module_docs/featdet_resolver_centwave/centwave-resolver.md

 **S/N Threshold**

-Peaks with a signal-to-noise ratio less than the threshold will be rejected.
+Features with a signal-to-noise ratio less than the threshold will be rejected.

 The S:N ratio is defined as

 $$(max - baseline) / sd$$

-where max is the maximum peak intensity, baseline is the estimated baseline value, and sd is the standard deviation of local chromatographic noise.
+where max is the maximum feature intensity, baseline is the estimated baseline value, and sd is the standard deviation of local chromatographic noise.

 [//]: # (Peak scales)